AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 So it was very convenient to use  Raspberry PI Imager to configure WLAN access and hostnames.

 ## Node naming
 Hostnames I have decided to use are Caspar, Balthasar and Melchior.
-These are also known as Magi from the Gospel of Matthew, but I have chosen these names after 3 computers(also collectively referred as MAGI) in anime series Evangelion.
+These are also known as Magi from the Gospel of Matthew, but I have chosen these names after 3 computers(also collectively referred to as MAGI) in the anime series Evangelion.

 ![magi-eva.webp](/public/magi.gif)